 Overcoming Challenges

 The team had to get creative to overcome challenges, such as sourcing furniture and décor during a pandemic.
-They also built a tour bus set to replicate Deborah’s mansion on the move, showcasing their ingenuity and attention to detail.
+They also built a tour bus set to replicate Deborah’s modern mansion on the move, showcasing their ingenuity and attention to detail.

 Why Deborah Vance’s House Resonates with Fans and Design Enthusiasts